Rules of the Road

 - Use sidewalks if available.
 It is illegal to walk in the road if an adjacent sidewalk is available and useable to the pedestrian.

-- If a sidewalk is not available, walk on the left side of the road facing traffic, as far away from traffic as possible.
+- If a sidewalk is not available, walk on the left side of the road facing traffic, as far away from traffic as possible unless the left side of the roadway or the shoulder of the highway facing oncoming traffic is obstructed or unsafe.

 - You may only cross an intersection diagonally if there is a traffic control device authorizing this movement.